matt-manes/subtotal/README.md

-# subtotal
+# Subtotal
-Get subdomains for a url from virustotal.com without an api key. <br>
+Get subdomains for a url from virustotal without an api key. <br>
 Install with:<br>
 <pre>
 pip install subtotal